 Men’s Dress Shirts and Ties

 Dress shirts were not very different in the 1930s than they are today.
-Vertical stripes, windowpane or small checks were the most common prints on almost any color ground imaginable.
+Vertical stripes, windowpane, and small checks were the most common prints on almost any color ground imaginable.
 Common dress shirt colors were saturated green, mustard, blue, burgundy, brown, and grey as well as pastel yellow, rose-pink, ivory, peach, and white.
 Cotton broadcloth with drop stitching made up the bulk of men’s dress and casual shirts.
 The fad for thin satin striped dress shirts exploded in the late 1930s.
-All silk rich-hued dress shirts were also extremely popular as well as the cheaper rayon dress shirt.
+All silk rich-hued dress shirts were also extremely popular, as well as the cheaper rayon dress shirt.